POSTS TAGGED: Motorola Defy

 One of the bugs (not really a bug per se) that has plagued a few devices, including the Motorola Defy, is the fact that logcat apps are blocked by the OS itself, as Google seems to have added an extra set of permissions that these apps do not normally need in order to fun. . .
 READ ON »

 Posted September 3, 2012 at 07:00 am by Former Writer

 For those unfamiliar, Boot to Gecko (B2G for short) is a mobile operating system currently being developed by Mozilla.
 According to Mozilla, the purpose of the OS is as follows:

 We believe that the next frontier for Web applications is full device integration, so that Web developers have the same capabilities as those building for OS-specific stacks.
 Boot To Gecko is intended to identify those missing device capabilities and other application needs, and design standardized solutions for app developers to use.

-Posted August 3, 2012 By: Former Writer
+Posted August 3, 2012 at 03:00 am by Former Writer

 Often times when upgrading between different versions of Android, especially if done unofficially, the manufacturer-provided apps fall behind and retain last year’s designs.
 While this isn’t a huge deal, as they will generally function perfectly, opening up an application on ICS or Jelly Bean and seeing an app with Gingerbread styling can really mess with a device’s feng shui.
 For the Motorola Defy, which recently received an unofficial update to Jelly Bean, the apps that can be ported to it are still themed for Gingerbread.